JosephAmbayec/Relistr/README.md

    }
    ```
 3. Test the rules on the website
+4. Export your custom ruleset json
-4. Submit a pull request
+5. Submit a pull request with the json

 ## Security & Privacy